bridgecrew-perf6/Eth_Deployment/README.md

 # Ethereum Rinkeby Test Network Deployment

 This repository shows the deployment of a contract on ethereum rinkeby test network.
+Before deployment simple test script tests the smart contract's functions.

 Dependicies
 ------